alextremp/brusc/README.md

 # brusc

-**brusc** is a lightweight but powerful Inversion of Control Container for Javascript projects (Node/Browser).
+**brusc** is a lightweight but powerful Dependency Container to enable Inversion Of Control for Javascript projects (Node/Browser).

 * :rocket: Zero dependencies, No extra requirements
 * :zap: Lightweight
 * :fast_forward: Easy to use
 * :factory: No proxies, your provided instances will stay the same that you instantiate
-* :muscle: Improve your project architecture writing less code
+* :muscle: Improve your project's architecture writing less code

 # Features
 * :white_check_mark: Support for declaring singletons
 * :white_check_mark: Support for declaring prototypes
-* :white_check_mark: Support for AOP (aspect oriented programming) using adapters
+* :white_check_mark: Support for cross-cutting actions over registered instances
 * :white_check_mark: Does not require declaring instances in any specific order
 * :white_check_mark: Inject your instances where you need them
+* :white_check_mark: Easy integration testing with mocked instances support

 **Index**